Blog

 There has long been talk among law enforcement regarding the need for a marijuana breathalyzer.
 To date, there has been no accurate method to identify if a person was currently under the influence of marijuana.

-The process is complicated in part by the fact that evidence of marijuana stays in the body well after the effects have work off.
+The process is complicated in part by the fact that evidence of marijuana stays in the body well after the effects have worn off.
 In many cases, a positive result materializes from drug use weeks before the arrest.

 The growing trend of legalizing marijuana has not helped the problem.
 In many states, ingesting THC is no longer illegal.
 This makes past marijuana use worth very little at trial.